 Do You Really Need an Alaskan King When You Have a Wyoming King?

 Choosing the right oversized bed can be tricky, especially when you’re deciding between two luxurious options like the Wyoming King and the Alaskan King.
 Both beds are designed to provide ample sleeping space and unparalleled comfort, but they cater to slightly different needs and preferences.
-If you already have a Wyoming King, you might wonder whether upgrading to an Alaskan King is worth it.
-Let’s break down the differences and help you determine which bed best suits your lifestyle.

-The Wyoming King bed measures 84 inches by 84 inches, making it a square-shaped mattress that is larger than a standard king (76 inches by 80 inches).
+The Wyoming King bed measures 84 inches by 84 inches, making it a square-shaped mattress that is larger than a standard King (76 inches by 80 inches).
 It’s designed for those who need more room to spread out or share the bed with kids or pets.
 Its square dimensions make it ideal for spacious master bedrooms while maintaining a balance between size and practicality.

-- Accommodates couples and small families comfortably.
+- It accommodates couples and small families comfortably.

 - The square shape offers extra room without overwhelming the space.